nibblesky/react-ifdo/README.md

 This is a IFDO service modules for React-only Websites.
 [IFDO](https://ifdo.co.kr/) is a data-driven marketing automation service that helps improve conversion rates.

-For more information, please visit out website [IFDO Service](https://ifdo.co.kr/spec_segment.apz).
+For more information, please visit our website [IFDO Service](https://ifdo.co.kr/spec_segment.apz).

 If you want to use IFDO service in React, please follow the procedure below.